borsaorg/borsa/borsa-yfinance/README.md

 ## Error mapping

-Errors from `yfinance-rs` are converted to `BorsaError::connector("borsa-yfinance", message)` to provide consistent, debuggable failures in multi-provider flows.
+Errors from `yfinance-rs` are converted to `BorsaError::connector("borsa-yfinance", BorsaError)` to provide consistent, debuggable failures in multi-provider flows.
 Missing symbols surface as `BorsaError::NotFound{ .. }` where relevant via router logic.

 ## Testing strategy